Aspose/releases.aspose.com/content/en/cells/cpp/_index.md

 Aspose.Cells for C++ is a native C++ on premise API to integrate Spreadsheet creation, manipulation and conversion features into your C++ Apps.
 It supports working with many popular spreadsheet file formats from Microsoft Excel (XLS, XLSX, XLSB, CSV, etc.) and OpenOffice/LibreOffice (ODS).

-You can use Aspose.Cells for C++ to develop 64-bit applications in any development environment that supports C++, such as, Microsoft Visual Studio.
+You can use Aspose.Cells for C++ to develop 32-bit (Windows&reg; x86) & 64-bit applications in any development environment that supports C++, such as, Microsoft Visual Studio.
 Aspose.Cells for C++ is a native assembly that can be deployed by simply copying it.
 You do not have to worry about other services or modules.

 Aspose.Cells for C++ allows you to work with the built-in as well as the custom document properties in Microsoft Excel.
 Supports high-quality conversion of Excel Workbooks to PDF/A compliant files.
 Work with formulas, pivot tables, worksheets, tables, ranges, charts, OLE objects and much more.